lschneiderbauer/ricci/README.md

 well as the **Kronecker product** are available.
 Common tensors like the Kronecker delta, Levi Civita epsilon, certain metric tensors, the Christoffel symbols, the Riemann as well as Ricci tensors are provided.
-The **covariant derivative** of tensor fields w.r.t to any metric tensor can be evaluated.
+The **covariant derivative** of tensor fields with respect to any metric tensor can be evaluated.
 An effort was made to provide the user with meaningful error messages.

 {ricci} uses the [calculus](https://calculus.eguidotti.com/) package (Guidotti 2022) behind the scenes to perform calculations and provides an alternative interface to a subset of its functionality.
 Notably, {[calculus](https://calculus.eguidotti.com/)} also supports symbolic calculations which also enables {ricci} to do the same.
-Symbolic expressions are optionally (and transparently) simplified when the [Ryacas](https://r-cas.github.io/ryacas/) package is installed.
+Symbolic expressions are optionally simplified when the [Ryacas](https://r-cas.github.io/ryacas/) package is installed.

 ## Installation